2012 confirmed Predictive Image's growth in the ultrasonic and X-ray non-destructive testing market.

 "Our success reflects our customers' desire to make the most of their quality policy, which is a strategic issue in highly competitive sectors such as microelectronics, aeronautics, automotive and defense.
 Our diagnostics and technological advice are aimed at improving performance, and therefore competitiveness, explains company manager Isaline Richard.

-In 2012, a dozen companies joined Predictive Image, joining prestigious clients such as CEA, Schneider Electric and Thales, who also renewed their confidence.
+In 2012, a dozen companies signed up alongside Predictive Image, joining prestigious customers such as CEA, Schneider Electric and Thalès, who also renewed their trust.

 New ambitions for 2013

-The company's goal is to develop both its service delivery and in situ analysis activities.
-"Our know-how lies in our technological intelligence, it seemed natural to us to offer the same on-site services associated with our maintenance services," says the manager.
-Another strategic challenge is to strengthen its first successes in the optics and medical markets.
+The company has set itself the goal of developing both its service and in situ analysis activities.
+"Our know-how lies in our technology watch, so it seemed natural to us to offer the same on-site services combined with our maintenance services", explains the CEO.
+Another strategic challenge is to build on its initial successes in the optical and medical markets.